 - 1. Base Salary.
-Each NEO earned an annual base salary during 2021. - Short-Term Incentive Compensation.
-Each NEO was eligible to earn an incentive cash compensation payment for the 2021 performance period based on qualitative assessment of the Company's progress against its corporate goals and his individual performance and/or contribution to such progress. - 3.
+Each NEO earned an annual base salary during 2023 as a minimum guarantee of compensation to secure their ongoing employment and dedication. - 2.
+Short-Term Incentive Compensation.
+Each NEO was eligible to earn an incentive cash compensation payment for the 2023 performance period based on qualitative assessment of the Company's progress against its corporate goals and his individual performance and/or contribution to such progress.
+The purpose is to drive short-term performance as milestones towards the goal of creating long-term value for stockholders. - 3.
 Long-Term Incentive Compensation.
-Each NEO was awarded a stock option grant during 2021, subject to a time-based vesting schedule and contingent on stockholder approval of the amendment to the Amended and Restated 2019 Omnibus Equity Incentive Plan in this proxy statement.
+Each NEO was awarded a stock option grant during 2023, subject to a time-based vesting schedule.
+The purpose of the stock option grants to reward growth in the stock price, with a multi-year vesting schedule to support retention of key employees and a long-term value orientation.